Chemotherapy

 - Personal treatment preferences

-Chemotherapy is considered a systemic treatment, which means it affects the entire body.
-Chemotherapy has been proven to effectively attack cancer cells, but it can cause serious side effects that can severely impact your quality of life.
-You should weigh these side effects against the risk of going untreated when deciding if chemotherapy is right for you.
+Ultimately, chemotherapy is considered a systemic treatment, which means it affects the entire body.
+Consequently, researchers have proven that chemotherapy effectively attacks cancer cells, but it can cause serious side effects that can severely impact your quality of life.

 Uses of Chemotherapy

-- Reduce the likelihood of cancer spreading
+- Next, reduce the likelihood of cancer spreading

-- Shrink tumor size
+- Moreover, shrink tumor size

-- Reduce current symptoms
+- Lastly, reduce current symptoms

 Chemotherapy for conditions other than cancer